-Our class A and class B common stock has a limited trading history in the public markets, and during that period has experienced extreme price and volume fluctuations.
-The trading price of our class A and class B common stock could be subject to wide fluctuations due to the factors discussed in this risk factors section.
-In addition, the stock market in general, and The Nasdaq Global Select Market and the securities of technology companies and solar companies in particular, have experienced severe price and volume fluctuations.
+Our class A common stock has a limited trading history in a public market.
+The trading price of our class A common stock could be subject to wide fluctuations due to the factors discussed in this risk factors section and in the risk factors incorporated by reference.
+In addition, the stock market in general and The Nasdaq Global Market and technology companies in particular have experienced extreme price and volume fluctuations.
 These trading prices and valuations, including our own market valuation and those of companies in our industry generally, may not be sustainable.
-These broad market and industry factors may decrease the market price of our class A and class B common stock, regardless of our actual operating performance.
+These broad market and industry factors may decrease the market price of our class A common stock, regardless of our actual operating performance.
+In addition, in the past, following periods of volatility in the overall market and the market price of a company's securities, securities class action litigation has often been instituted against these companies.
+This litigation, if instituted against us, could result in substantial costs and a diversion of our management's attention and resources.